What To Expect

 Everyone has experiences that help to shape them into the person they are today.
-Here are Lisa’s experiences and why she chooses to work with people looking to repair their relationship with food in private practice:
+Here are some of my experiences and why I chooses to work with people looking to repair their relationship with food in private practice:

 “Once I started working as an RD, I was introduced to the workout & fitness world.
 I thought that in order to best support clients, I had to be a “shining example” of fitness and health.
 The words I would NOW use would be that I had to be the diet culture definition of “health” which is thin, young, able bodied, light skinned, amongst many other privileges.